alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving RTSP Streams/Sub-Streams MUST have Receiver resources in the IS-04 Node API.

-A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute, MUST list `application/rtsp`, `application/MP2T`, `application/mp2t` or `application/AM824` in the `media_types` array within the `caps` object and MUST provide Receiver's Capabilities for the mux Stream and if fully described, for each sub-Stream making the RTSP stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.
+A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute, MUST list `application/rtsp`, `application/MP2T`, `application/mp2t` or `application/AM824` in the `media_types` array within the `caps` object and MUST provide Receiver's Capabilities for the mux Stream and if fully described, for each sub-Stream making the RTSP Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.

-A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the RTSP stream.
+A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the RTSP Stream.

-The mux Receiver MUST express its limitations or preferences regarding the RTSP streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
+The mux Receiver MUST express its limitations or preferences regarding the RTSP streams that it supports indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams and sub-streams.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

-The following parameter constraints can be used to express limits or preferences on the mux stream.
-For a given format, a mux stream MUST provide at least the minimum number of layers supported by the Receiver.
-Sub-Streams that are not mapped to the Receiver's layers are ignored.
+The following parameter constraints can be used to express limits or preferences on the mux Stream.
+For a given format, a mux Stream MUST provide at least the minimum number of layers supported by the Receiver.
+Sub-Streams that are not mapped to the Receiver's layers MUST be ignored.

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
   Indicate the minimum and maximum audio layers supported from the RTSP Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.